Grzegorz Pajestka Workplace Social Courage Scale– psychometric evaluation of the tool and preliminary evidence of its validity

 Since, as I mentioned earlier, there are no courage questionnaires in Polish, the selection of tools to examine the convergent validity of the WSCS-PL was limited to the recently adapted short version of the Courage Scale (CM) into Polish.
 CM was also used for this purpose in the original study because, according to the authors, it is a better tool than alternatives available in English.
 Additionally, the relationship between WSCS-PL and resilience was examined.
 Resilience, defined as the ability to overcome adversity and achieve success despite exposure to high risk, seems particularly close to the definition of social courage adopted by Howard et al. (2017).
 Both constructs involve taking risks and overcoming difficulties to achieve some goal.
 The difference between these constructs comes down to the fact that in the case of social courage, by definition, this goal is external – pro-social, while in the case of resilience, it is rather internal – coping and achieving something for oneself.

 Courage examined by self-report, like other socially desirable traits or behaviors, may be particularly sensitive to the need for social approval of the respondents.
 A strong relationship between these two variables would mean that the WSCS-PL scale is of little use in predicting courageous behavior at work.
 As for the usefulness of the scale, according to the authors’ intention, the WSCS should predict variables that are important from an organizational point of view.
 One such variable is organizational citizenship behaviors (OCBs).
 OCBs are defined as behaviors undertaken intentionally for the good of the organization that goes beyond the employee’s scope of duties.
 These are prosocial behaviors that involve some risk.
-For example, employees who voluntarily perform additional work risk ostracism from coworkers who may perceive such activity as threatening: increasing the employer’s expectations regarding employee effectiveness, breaking group solidarity, and reducing the assessment of one’s value as an employee (Jensen, Patel, Raver, 2014).
+For example, employees who voluntarily perform additional work risk ostracism from coworkers who may perceive such activity as threatening: increasing the employer’s expectations regarding employee effectiveness, breaking group solidarity, and reducing the assessment of one’s value as an employee (Jensen et al. 2014).
 OCBs therefore involve social risks that may be more easily taken by people who demonstrate social courage.
 If so, then the hypothesis that social courage is a predictor of citizenship behavior is justified.

 As proposed by Howard et al. (2017), some personality traits in the Big Five model, i.e. extraversion and conscientiousness, should promote courageous behavior, while neuroticism should hinder courage.
 However, in his research, the relationship between these features and social courage turned out to be relatively small – the highest correlations were for extraversion (r = .35) and openness to experience (r = .32), the lowest (r ≤ .20) for agreeableness, neuroticism and conscientiousness.
 Based on these data, it can be assumed that also in this study, the relationship between personality traits and social courage will be relatively small.
 At the same time, it should be noted that formulating hypotheses about the relationship between personality traits and other variables should be preceded by indicating the model based on which these relationships are derived because there are more or less subtle differences between different models, e.g. Goldberg’s lexical model vs. Costa and McCrae’s model (Strus, Cieciuch, Rowiński, 2014).
 In this study, I base predictions on Goldberg’s model and Strus et al.’s description of the Big Five traits (2014).
 Taking into account the characteristics of these features, it is difficult to identify those that are clearly associated with courageous behavior.
-If we assume, according to the definition, that courageous behavior is an intentional, deliberative and prosocial act that involves a certain risk taken by the actor and may be accompanied by a feeling of fear, it seems that it may apply to both extroverts and introverts, people less and less emotionally stable, etc. On this basis, I predict that social courage measured by the WSCS-PL scale is relatively independent of the personality traits described in the Big Five model.
+If we assume, according to the definition, that courageous behavior is an intentional, deliberative and prosocial act that involves a certain risk taken by the actor and may be accompanied by a feeling of fear, it seems that it may apply to both extroverts and introverts, people more or less emotionally stable, etc. On this basis, I predict that social courage measured by the WSCS-PL scale is relatively independent of the personality traits described in the Big Five model.
 Additionally, in this study, I assume, following other authors (Byrne, Peters, Weston, 2016), that when examining convergent and discriminant validity, two variables can be considered related to each other if the absolute value of the correlation coefficient between them exceeds .30.
 Coefficients equal to or lower than this value, even if statistically significant, will be interpreted as no relationship between the variables.
 Although this approach may be considered arbitrary, I adopt it here consciously to avoid confirmation bias in testing the above hypotheses about the relationship between social courage and other variables.

 Method